Understanding the Freight Audit Process

 Freight Audit Checklist

-• Zones and postcode files are matched to the rate cards/sheets
+• Cross-verify zones and postcode files with rate confirmations.

-• A manifest is created of all field data
+• Develop a manifest of field data and confirm consignment details.

 Our dedicated team of trucking experts are here to help.
 Give us a call today if you have more questions on the shipper freight invoice audit.
 913-393-6110